 And the creation of monumental structures connected to religious activity is a very old custom already in Japan.

-There's an ancient tradition in Japan, nobody knows where it comes from, of venerating mysterious-looking rocks and then actually working those rocks, maneuvering them, re-manipulating them, positioning them in different places so that they create the right harmony and the right atmosphere.
+Indeed, the creation of those structures out of rock, there's an ancient tradition in Japan, nobody knows where it comes from, of venerating mysterious-looking rocks and then actually working those rocks, maneuvering them, remanipulating them, positioning them in different places so that they create the right harmony and the right atmosphere.

-And in Japanese tradition, there are two ancient texts, the Nihongi and the Kojiki, which were first written down about 1,400 or 1,500 years ago, but which were based on much older oral traditions that were gathered together by the early emperors at that time.
+And in Japanese tradition, there are two ancient texts, the Nihongi and the Kojiki, which were first written down about 14 or 1500 years ago, but which were based on much older oral traditions that were gathered together by the early emperors at that time.

 And what these books speak of is a time that they call the Age of the Gods, which is specified to have been more than 10,000 years before these texts were written down.

-And in this miraculous and marvelous age of the gods, this cult of worshipping and creating monumental rock structures is said to have begun.
+And in this miraculous and marvelous Age of the Gods, this cult of worshipping and creating monumental rock structures is said to have begun.

-And I think, again, that we're looking at a myth that is true and that's pointing us in the true direction, and that if we open our eyes, instead of seeing a culture of simple hunter-gatherers who mysteriously invented pottery, who mysteriously grew rice 12,000 years ago, who mysteriously,
+And I think, again, that we're looking at a myth that is true and that's pointing us in the true direction.

-must force us to reconsider entirely our concept of these people.
+And that must force us to reconsider entirely our concept of these people.

-What's marvelous about the Jomon is that they existed as a culture, and as I say, archaeologists know this, from 16,000 years ago down to 2,000 years ago, they remained intact as a recognizable, definable culture through all that period.
+What's marvelous about the Jomon is that they existed as a culture, and as I say, archaeologists know this, from 16,000 years ago down to 2,000 years ago.

 They never fought wars.